Introduction to environmental impact assessments

 These factors include:

-- principles of ecologically sustainable development (set out in s 3A);
+- principles of ecologically sustainable development (set out in section 3A of the EPBC Act);

 - the assessment report relating to the action; and

 - information provided by government ministers.